adessoSE/devblog/README.md

 ([Jekyll](https://jekyllrb.com/docs/home/))

 # Get started with blog posts for adesso AG

 ## Preparation
+Blog Posts are contributed via Pull Requests, just like Open Source software (for more details, see section "Writing a Blog Post").

 If this is your first time writing a blog post for the adesso AG blog site, first you need to add your author information within the [authors.yml](_data/authors.yml) file located in `_data/authors.yml`.
 This is required because Jekyll will take your author information from that file and use them when generating HTML files from the post files.

 Please add your information accordingly to the end of the list inside authors.yml.
 Here is an example on how the author information should be formatted: